 '''

+default: postgres

-example: db-host=db.domain.com
+example: pg-host-user=db_owner

 '''

-Database Path Option (-db-path)
+PostgreSQL Path Option (-pg-path)

-Cluster data directory.
+PostgreSQL data directory.

 This should be the same as the data\directory setting in postgresql.conf .
-Even though this value can be read from postgresql.conf or the database cluster it is prudent to set it in case those resources are not available during a restore or offline backup scenario.
+Even though this value can be read from postgresql.conf or PostgreSQL it is prudent to set it in case those resources are not available during a restore or offline backup scenario.

-The db-path option is tested against the value reported by PostgreSQL on every online backup so it should always be current.
+The pg-path option is tested against the value reported by PostgreSQL on every online backup so it should always be current.

 '''

-example: db-path=/data/db
+example: pg-path=/data/db

 '''

-Database Port Option ( -db-port )
+PostgreSQL Port Option ( -pg-port )

-Cluster port.
+PostgreSQL port.

 Port that PostgreSQL is running on.
-This usually does not need to be specified as most database clusters run on the default port.
+This usually does not need to be specified as most PostgreSQL clusters run on the default port.

 '''

 default: 5432

+allowed: 0-65535

-example: db-port=6543
+example: pg-port=6543

 '''

-Database Socket Path Option (-db-socket-path)
+PostgreSQL Socket Path Option ( -pg-socket-path )

-Cluster unix socket path.
+PostgreSQL unix socket path.

-The unix socket directory that was specified when PostgreSQL was started. pgBackRest will automatically look in the standard location for your OS so there usually no need to specify this setting unless the socket directory was explicitly modified with the unix\socket\directory setting in postgressql.conf .
+The unix socket directory that was specified when PostgreSQL was started. pgBackRest will automatically look in the standard location for your OS so there is usually no need to specify this setting unless the socket directory was explicitly modified with the unix\socket\directory setting in postgresql.conf .

 '''

+allowed: 0-65535

-example: db-socket-path=/var/run/postgresql
+example: pg-socket-path=/var/run/postgresql

 '''